HAILab-PUCPR/NestedClinBr/brat-files/README.md

-** We are in the process of submitting the method to a journal, and we will soon make the complete source code available. **
+** We are in the process of submitting the corpus to a journal, and we will soon make it available. **